Eucalyptus olida: Taxonomy and naming

 Eucalyptus olida was first formally described in 1990 by Lawrie Johnson and Ken Hill in the journal Telopea.
 The specific epithet (olida) is from the Latin olidus, meaning "smelling" or "rank", referring to the odour of the leaves when crushed.

 Distribution and habitat

-This eucalypt is restricted to the Timbarra Plateau and Gibraltar Range National Park where it grows in forest and woodland in shallow soil derived from granite.
+This eucalypt is restricted to the Gibraltar Range National Park and nearby Timbarra Plateau, where it grows in forest and woodland in shallow soil derived from granite.

 Uses

 Essential oils

 The leaves of E. olida are distilled for their crystalline essential oils used in flavouring and perfumery.
 The leaf oil is 98% methyl cinnamate and yield is 2-6% of fresh leaf weight.
+Extracts from the leaves in hexane, methanol and ethyl acetate solvents have high anti-oxidant activity.

-Use in food
+Use in Food

-The leaf of E. olida is also used as a dried spice product in bushfood cooking, especially with fruit and in herbal teas.
-It has high anti-oxidant activity.
+The dried, ground leaves of E. olida are also used as a complementary or enhancing spice in bushfood cooking, with a flavour described as sweet, aromatic, and a mix of berry and passionfruit.